Affiliate links on Android Authority may earn us a commission. Learn more.

 Should you buy a Snapdragon 8 Plus Gen 1 phone?

-The conclusion is clear then: The Qualcomm Snapdragon 8 Plus Gen 1 is the notably superior chip.
-Look past the clock speed increases, it’s the touted efficiency gains from moving over to TSMC’s 4nm process that have freed the chip to finally run at the potential Qualcomm promised us back in December 2021.
+The conclusion is clear then: The Qualcomm Snapdragon 8 Plus Gen 1 is the notably superior chip of the two.
+Look past the clock speed increases; the touted efficiency gains from moving over to TSMC’s 4nm process has freed the chip to finally run at the potential Qualcomm promised us back in December 2021.
 The jury is still out on what impact the new silicon will have on handset battery life, but based on our benchmark session today, the outlook is positive.

 This leaves Samsung Semiconductor with some serious thinking to do, having lost one of its biggest customers to its biggest rival.
 Based on the evidence here and elsewhere, it seems virtually irrefutable that 4nm has proven to be a bit of a disaster for Samsung.
 It’s just unfortunate that it’s taken until mid-way through the year for us to confirm what we have suspected for months.
 The good news is that the 8 Plus Gen 1 exists and is already powering a number of handsets.
 Time will tell if Samsung can recover in time for the 3nm chipsets expected in 2023.

 However, if you’re after the best chip for peak burst and sustainable performance, better battery life, and a cooler handset, there’s no question that the 8 Plus Gen 1 does a better job than its predecessor.
-When it comes to extreme gaming, there’s no doubt that the new model is the chip to go for.
+When it comes to extreme gaming, there’s no doubt that the new model is better.
+However, the newer Snapdragon 8 Gen 2 levels up performance even further.